 On the day advice

-Arrive make up free.
+Arrive make up free if applicable.

 Take paracetamol and a non drowsy antihistamine 1 hr prior to your appointment.